cmu-sei/moodle-local_tagmanager/readme.md

 ## Installation

-1. Drop this folder into `local/tagbuilder`
+1. Drop this folder into `local/tagmanager`
 2. Visit **Site administration → Notifications** to install
-3. Navigate to **Appearance → Tag Builder** to start using it
+3. Navigate to **Appearance → Tag Manager** to start using it

 ---